alanmimms/esp32-vfo/README.md

 * A development board with ESP32/ESP32-S2/ESP32-C3 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.)
 * A USB cable for power supply and programming
 * WiFi interface
+* A SI5351 I2C board cabled to the SCL/SDA pins identified via menuconfig (default is gpio0/gpio1).